Best Countertop Blenders of 2018

 $100 to $200

-You'll find some respectable countertop blenders in this price range from well-known brands such as KitchenAid and Ninja.
-They might not be as powerful as some top-of-the-line appliances, but they would satisfy most people.
+You'll find some respectable appliances in this price range from well-known brands such as KitchenAid and Ninja.
+They might not be as powerful as some top-of-the-line blenders, but they would satisfy most people.

 If you're able and willing to pay this much, you'll find yourself choosing from among the biggest and best brand names.
 Machines of this quality effortlessly pulverize nuts into nut butter and whip up green smoothies without so much as a fleck of unblended kale.